wp-plugins/nextgen-facebook/readme.txt

 = 7.4.3dev2 =

-Localized the "Site Name" and "Site Description" options, added support for the Polylang plugin (Pro version).
+Localized the 'Site Name' and 'Site Description' options, added support for the Polylang plugin (Pro version).

 = 7.4.2 =